strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 By default, the Media Library displays folders and assets created at the root level.
 Double-clicking a folder navigates to this folder, and displays the following elements:

 - the folder title (1)
-- the number of subfolders and assets contained (2)
+- the number of subfolders and assets (2) the current folder contains
 - the subfolders (3) the current folder contains
 - all assets (4) from this folder